Skip to navigation Skip to content

 Are there special circumstances? + Read more ...

-For care periods starting on or after 1 July 2012 (22 November 2012 for WA Ex-nuptial cases), a decision can be made to apply actual care immediately where special circumstances exist.
+For care periods starting on or after 1 July 2012 (22 November 2012 for WA ex-nuptial cases), a decision can be made to apply actual care immediately where special circumstances exist.

-Consider if the behaviour and/or actions of the customer who has less care was a cause for the change in care.
+Consider if the behaviour and/or actions of the party who has reduced care was a cause for the change in care.
 These behaviours and/or actions should be a significant cause for the change in care.
 Consider if there was substantial risk to the physical, emotional or psychological well-being of the child and/or another individual, such as the person with increased care, to the extent that those circumstances also relate to the child.

 Examples of where care is being withheld due to a substantial risk may include: